Scandinavian Airlines: Jet era

 In 1959, SAS entered the jet age, having procured a number of French-built Sud Aviation Caravelles as the company's first jetliner.
 During the following year, another jetliner, the Douglas DC-8, was also inducted into the fleet.

 In addition to modern airliners, SAS also adopted innovative operating practices and systems to improve the customer experience.
 In 1965, it was the first airline to introduce an electronic reservation system.
 During 1971, SAS introduced its first Boeing 747 jumbo jet into service.
+Prior to the delivery of its first 747s, SAS had formed the KSS maintenance consortium with KLM and Swissair in 1969 to provide a maintenance pool and standardize aircraft specifications for the three airlines' 747 fleets.
+The consortium later incorporated UTA and was renamed into KSSU to jointly acquire and maintain McDonnell Douglas DC-10 widebody trijets.
 In 1982, SAS was recognised as the most punctual airline operating in Europe at that time.

 During its first decades, the airline built two large hotels in central Copenhagen, SAS Royal Hotel (5 stars) and the even larger SAS Hotel Scandinavia (4 stars, with a casino on the 26th floor).
 In 1980, SAS opened its first hotel outside of Scandinavia, the SAS Kuwait Hotel.
 By 1989, SAS's hotel division owned a 40 percent share in the Intercontinental Hotels Group.
 Following the deregulation of commercial aviation in Europe and the competitive pressures from new rivals, SAS experienced economic difficulties (as did many incumbent flag carrier airlines) this heavily contributed to the airline's decision to sell its hotel chain to the Radisson Hotel Group during 1992.